 - Allows multiple users to access and modify the same data, hence causing issues

-OLAP is a contraction for OnLine Analytical Processing.
-An OLAP database stores past data that has been inputted by means of an OLTP system.
-An OLAP system allows users to view a variety of summaries pertaining to stored multidimensional data.
+OLAP is a contraction for Online Analytical Processing.
+An OLAP database stores past data that has been inputted using an OLTP system.
+An OLAP system allows users to view a variety of summaries about stored multidimensional data.

 An OLAP system allows extracting information from a bigger database and analyzes the same with the intent of decision-making.
-In order to do so, the system provides support for both simple and complex queries.
+To do so, the system provides support for both simple and complex queries.